 Topological Methods in Nonlinear Analysis - quarterly international journal is published by the Juliusz Schauder University Centre for Nonlinear Studies with the assistance of the Nicolaus Copernicus University in Toruń.

 Call for papers

-The issue will be co-edited by the special guest-editor Kazimierz Gęba and the TMNA Editor-in-Chief Jean Mawhin, who invite submissions of original research papers, surveys or case studies in all areas of differential equations, inclusions, dynamical systems, with a focus on both theory and applications.
+The issue will be co-edited by the special guest-editor Kazimierz Gęba and the TMNA Editor-in-Chief Jean Mawhin, who invite submissions of original research papers, surveys or case studies in all areas of nonlinear analysis with a focus on both theory and applications.
 Submissions will be considered via a peer review process.

 TMNA publishes research and survey papers on a wide range of nonlinear analysis, giving preference to those which employ topological methods.
 Papers in topology which are of interest in nonlinear problems may also be included.